Drellayan/visual-slam-roadmap/monocular/classic.md

 #### 3 FURTHER RELATED WORK
 #### 4 THE MAP
 #### 5 TRACKING
+At every frame, the system performs the following two-stage tracking procedure:
+1. A new frame is acquired from the camera, and a prior pose estimate is generated from a motion model.
+2. Map points are projected into the image according to the frame's prior pose estimate.
+3. A small number (50) of the coarsest-scale features are searched for in the image.
+4. The camera pose is updated from these coarse matches.
+5. A larger number (1000) of points is re-projected and searched for in the image.
+6. A final pose estimate for the frame is computed from all the matches found.

++ a Unibrain Fire-i video camera equipped with a 2.1mm wide-angle lens
+delivers 640×480 pixel YUV411 frames at 30Hz
++ a four-level image pyramid
+  the FAST-10 [23] corner detector
+  without non-maximal suppression
++ a decaying velocity model

 #### 6 MAPPING
 #### 7 RESULTS
 #### 8 LIMITATIONS AND FUTURE WORK